 From rainforests to vibrant reefs, Honduras boasts a natural beauty unlike any other.
 This quintessential Caribbean country offers a diverse culture, gorgeous views and a unique national identity, which both excites and charms tourists.
-Before you jump on the next flight to this wonderful country, here are a few entry and exit requirements that every tourist needs to know about.

 Tourists visiting Honduras must have a valid passport, as well as proof of a return ticket before entering Honduras.